 Why did Daishichi go back fermenting in kioke which require meticulous upkeep and attention to detail?
 The president of Daishichi Ohta-san visited a famous Burgundy winery in France (Domaine de la Romanée-Conti) in the 1990s.
 There, he saw wonderful old wooden vats which were still in active use.
 This inspired him to use the five kioke sitting dormant at Daishichi since the Taisho period (over 100 years ago).

-To highlight the round, complex flavor only achieved through kioke fermentation, this sake has been aged since 2009 in bottles in a refrigerated cellar.
+To highlight the round, complex flavor only achieved through kioke fermentation, this sake has been aged in a refrigerated cellar.
 Trés luxueux!

 We love this sake with umami rich fare like bright red summer fresh summer tomatoes, duck, risotto, and comté cheese.